 He drew a cap on his head, well over his ears and forehead.
 His eyes and face he concealed as well as he could with a mask to be put on later.
 To his equipment he added a gun.
-Then with a hasty word or two to his valet, he went out to Dodge Hall.
+Then with a hasty word or two to his valet, he went out.

+By back ways so that even in the glare of automobile headlights he would not be recognized, he made his way to Dodge Hall.
 As he saw the house looming up in the moonlight he put on his mask and approached cautiously.
 Gaining the house, he opened a window, noiselessly turning the catch as deftly as a house-breaker, and climbed into the living-room.